 Replace paddle with dough hook.
 Add sugar and salt and mix on medium-low for 5 minutes.

 Stop and add softened butter cut up into slices.
 Mix on medium-low for 2.5 minutes.
 Scrape down hook and bowl.
-Mix 2.5 minutes more on medium-low.
+Continue mixing until until the dough forms into a tight elastic ball.

-On a flour dusted work surface, flatten dough & shape into a 12" square.
+On a floured counter, flatten dough & shape into a 12" square.
 Let rest 10 minutes.

-Brush on melted brown butter over the entire dough.
+Brush melted brown butter over the entire dough.

 Using a pizza cutter, slice dough in half lengthwise.
 Place one half on top of the other.
 Repeat.
-You should now have 4 layers of 4 ft dough.
+You should now have 4 long layers of dough.

-Cut in half through the middle making two 2 ft pieces.
-Roll out both pieces to around 4 ft again.
+Cut in half making two 2ft pieces.
+Roll out both pieces to around 4ft again.
 If dough wants to spring back, let it rest for 10 minutes and try again.

-Roll each 4 ft piece tightly into a cylinder.
+Roll each dough tightly into a cylinder.
 Place seam side down on a parchment lined sheet pan and refrigerate for 15 minutes.